usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.2.4 PIV Unique Identifiers

 A cardholder is authenticated through identification and authentication (I&A) using the PIV Card (and its identifier) in authentication mechanisms described in Section 6.
-The authenticated identity may then be used as the basis for making authorization decisions.
+The authenticated identity MAY then be used as the basis for making authorization decisions.
 Unique identifiers for both authentication and authorization are provided in this Standard in order to uniquely identify the cardholder.
 The two types of identifiers that serve as identification (of the cardholder) for authentication and authorization purposes,